 Each Radiology class has the opportunity to function as a team at the WVSRT or other conferences, promote the career, and educate the public about health issues.
 Usually at the end of the first Semester the class will elect officers.
-These officers will serve the entire two years.
+These officers will serve the remainder of the two years.
 Candidates should display honesty, integrity, leadership and great communication skills.
-Officers may attend Student Government Association meetings.
+Officers may attend Student Government Association meetings and program advisory meetings.

-The offices are: President Vice President Secretary/Treasurer
+The offices are: President Vice President Secretary/Treasurer other functions.

 Class officers may be asked to serve as ushers at graduation or pinning of their upperclassmen.

-Only Southern approved t-shirt designs may be considered for those attending WVSRT, etc. No signage may be posted without approval and then only in designated areas.
+Only Southern approved t-shirt designs may be considered for those attending WVSRT conference or

+No signage may be posted without approval and then only in designated areas.

 A class photographer may be designated to record class labs, clinic and outside events like the WVSRT conference.
 No patients may be in photos.
 These photos may be used for the pinning ceremony.
 All students are encouraged to participate in SGA, Student Government Association, events and/or a college-sponsored group.